thelaycon/QAKaizoku/README.md

 # QAKaizoku API - QA Automation Jobs

-Welcome to QAKaizoku, an advanced API crafted for QA Automation jobs from LinkedIn.
+QAKaizoku is an API crafted for QA Automation jobs from LinkedIn.
 This project is under active development, with continuous enhancements being made to ensure optimal performance and reliability.

 ## Overview